 6. Incorporating Customer Feedback

-7. Referral and Affiliate Programs
+7. Referrer/Affiliate/Influencer Programs

 One of the most effective ways to build long-term customer relationships is through referral and affiliate programs.
 When customers and partners are incentivized to refer others, they become active brand advocates.